What is a time of use tariff, and how can I get one?

 What are peak and off-peak times for electricity?

 Some energy suppliers charge less for using electricity at certain times.
-These ‘off-peak’ hours tend to be the quietest periods, most of them are between midnight and 7am and sometimes they are offered during the day at the weekend too.
+‘Off-peak’ hours are the quietest periods, most of them are between midnight and 7am.
+Some tariffs offer weekend daytime off-peak rates too.
 For more information, see our complete list of time-of-use tariffs and the hours they use.

 What are the pros and cons of time-of-use tariffs?

 Energy from greener sources for your home

 You’ll make the best savings if you change the way you use energy – things like running your washing machine at night

 Standing charges and daytime rates can be higher, as suppliers are keen to protect their profit margin.

 Do I need a smart meter for a time-of-use tariff?

 You’ll need a smart meter to get a ToU tariff from most suppliers.
 A smart meter automatically sends information about when you’re using energy to your supplier.
 Some EV tariffs will also work with a legacy Economy 7 meter.

 Economy 7 was built on the idea that people with night storage heaters would use more energy during the night when fewer other people were using it.
 This was because energy from coal and nuclear was produced round the clock and couldn’t easily be switched on and off.